(Videos of Brainspotting below)

 The people I have been fortunate enough to work with have found tremendous relief, change and progress with this modality,

 Brainspotting is a relatively new and advanced form of psychotherapy.
 This type of therapy is very focused, mindful and exact.
-It works by gently identifying, processing and releasing core neurophysiological (brain and nervous system) sources of emotional and body pain, depression, anxiety, trauma, and a vast number of symptoms from the simple to the complex.
+It works by gently identifying, processing and releasing core neurophysiological (brain and nervous system) sources of emotional and physical pain, depression, anxiety, trauma, and a vast number of symptoms from the simple to the complex.
 It also can remove anything that may be blocking our creativity and peak performance.
 This is so, because Brainspotting has been proven to be an excellent technique for athletes, executives, speakers, and those who are involved in the fine arts, etc.

 One of the profound gifts that have emerged from this modality is the ability to gain access to the deep parts of our brain-mind that are often hidden from our awareness.
 This is a huge milestone for psychotherapy as it allows us to dive deeper into the psyche and subconscious to gently heal and change deep-seated issues, past traumas, habits and negative beliefs and emotions.

 There is increasing evidence that trauma and negativity are “stored” in the body and can alter the way the brain functions and how we feel day to day.
 Trauma can, for example, have a life-long effects on one’s emotions, memory, and physical health if it is not properly resolved.

 Throughout our lives, we can experience events that can cause psychological, physiological and emotional injury or distress.
 It could be a single isolated event, or a number of small events over time that accumulate in our body.
 Many times, we do not realize that we are continuing to carry this distress, to some degree or another, within us.
 We are unaware that these events, issues, etc. are affecting us on a daily basis.